jahanvisharma-dotcom/Mouse-Move-CSS-JS/README.md

 # Mouse-Move-CSS-JS

-This is CSS and JS Moving Mouse
+This is CSS and JS Moving Mouse Cursor anumation.